Anambra West

-Anambra West is a Local Government Area in the northwestern part of Anambra State, Nigeria.
-Its headquarters is located at Otuocha.
-This Local Government Area falls under the Anambra Central senatorial district of Anambra State.
-As at the 2006 census, this LGA has a total population of 167,303 people.
+Anambra West is a Local Government Area (LGA) in the northwestern part of Anambra State, Nigeria.
+The headquarters of the local government are located at Nzam.
+Anambra West falls under the Anambra Central senatorial district of Anambra State.
+According to the 2006 census, this LGA has a total population of 167,303 people.

 Geography

-Anambra west LGA has a 79 percent humidity level and an estimated average temperature of 27.5°C. The region has two significant seasons: the dry season, which runs from November to March, and the rainy season, which lasts from April to October.
+Anambra West has a 79% humidity level and an estimated average temperature of 27.5 C. The region has two significant seasons: the dry season, which runs from November to March, and the rainy season, which lasts from April to October.

 Economy

 There are significant resources in the Anambra West local government region.
-Additionally, fishing is a well-liked economic activity among the locals.
-In Anambra West, a range of crops, including yam, cassava, corn, and different vegetables, are grown.
+Additionally, fishing is a appreciated economic activity among the locals.
+In Anambra West, a range of crops, including yam, cassava, corn, and other vegetables, are grown.
 The trade industry in Anambra West is also thriving, with well-known marketplaces like the Eke Nnokwa and the Owelle Central market serving as venues for the sale and purchase of a wide range of goods.